microsoft/Windows-IoT-Samples/TempForceSensor/README.md

  If you need guidance click Link: [here](https://docs.microsoft.com/en-us/windows/msix/package/packaging-uwp-apps#install-your-app-package-using-an-install-script).

- If you are using UPBOARD, you have to setup the BIOS GPIO configuration.
+ If you are using UPBOARD, you have to setup the BIOS SPI configuration.

 ### BIOS Settings for UPBOARD